 Check, not destroy

-An important next step is non-destructive testing, which includes magnetic particle and eddy current testing methods, radiography, and ultrasonic flaw detection.
-With their help, hidden defects in the material are detected — delaminations, voids, and cracks that cannot be detected with the naked eye.
+The next important step is non-destructive testing, which includes magnet powder and eddy current testing methods, radiography and ultrasonic flaw detection.
+With their help, hidden defects in the material are detected - delamination, voids and cracks that cannot be detected with the naked eye.

 After completing a set of control operations, the engine is sent to bench tests, where specialists adjust its operation and monitor the temperature in working condition.

-This data is then analyzed to ensure that the engine meets all requirements.
+These data are then analyzed to ensure that the engine meets all requirements.
 One of the most stringent tests is the test for ultimate endurance and ultimate power.

 The engine is started at maximum values to check its ability to withstand extreme loads and to identify any design or material flaws that may lead to unit failure in the future.